ayenzky/webriq-roots-markdown-to-json/README.md

   ````

+## Options

   * jsonoutput - output destination folder
-  * filter - the folder with `.md` files you would like to include see example
+  * folder - the director location with `.md` files you would like to include, see example